Pokemon Rulesheet

 • Level 1 - The right orbit is lit to collect a spinner jackpot, worth 30k/spin.
 The left orbit and both ramps multiply the jackpot (up to 4x).
 Final shot lights at the captive ball after 100 spins to complete the mode.

-The player starts the game in the forest biome.
-Hitting switches while a mode or multiball isn’t running will fill up the gauge and eventually discover a Pokémon that can be scanned by shooting the captive ball.
-Scanning the Pokémon starts a hurry-up that starts at 2M.
-Shoot purple targets to light the Poké Ball shot at the left ramp to catch it for a value starting at the combined value of the prior shots.
-Catching Pokémon lights the right scoop to start a rival battle; one successful capture is required to light the first one, and each subsequent battle requires one more capture than before (ie. mountain battle requires 3 Pokemon to be caught while in the biome).
+Scanning the Pokémon activates the ball save for a short time, and starts a hurry-up that starts at 2M.
+Shoot purple targets to spell CATCH! and light the Poké Ball shot at the left ramp to catch it for a value starting at the combined value of the prior shots.
+Catching Pokémon lights the right scoop to start a rival battle; one successful capture is required to light the first one, and each subsequent battle requires one more capture than before, to a maximum of 3 captures to light battle.

 • Capture 1: Left Battlefield targets